 “Yep, but thank you so much for the offer!”

 As I was walking off it occurred to me – absolutely everything had gone my way since I arrived in Detroit this trip.
 Every one had stopped to chat with me and be nice, several people had gone out of their way to kid with me, and I’d just been offered a makeover.
 If I were smart, I’d call dinner off and head to the Casino to cash in on the days apparent good fortune!
 Shopped a bit more, and them headed for Ann Arbor where I was to meet Jennifer for dinner at Gratzi’s.
 Shortly before I got there, I received a call from her telling me that she was there, and would wait for me in the bar.
 She also told me that there was a parking garage behind the restaurant, and so as I approached, this is what I was looking for.
 I did find a parking garage, but it was a good three blocks away, so I wasn’t sure if it was the one she had referred to.
 I gave her a call and she described the garage to a “T” so I pulled in, parked, and made the three block walk to the restaurant.
-The walk from the parking garage to Gratzi (the restaurant), required me to walk through about half a dozen sidewalk café’s, and as far as I could tell no one looked twice at me, and I actually enjoyed the walk.
+The walk from the parking garage to Gratzi (the restaurant), required me to walk through about half a dozen sidewalk cafĂ©’s, and as far as I could tell no one looked twice at me, and I actually enjoyed the walk.
 As I approached Gratzi’s, I just happened to glance in the right direction and noted that there was a parking garage much closer than the one I had used.
 I just hadn’t seen it while driving and trying not to kill anyone looking around.
 Oh well, I guess it’s a good thing that I had enjoyed the walk!

 As I entered Gratzi’s, I could see Jennifer sitting at the bar, and she looked exactly like her picture – cute!
 We hugged in greeting, with me desperately tying to make sure I didn’t get my foundation all over her outfit, and then sat and chatted for an hour or so.
 Jennifer has some of the brightest eyes I’ve seen, and when you look in to them, you just know that your talking to a fairly intense person.
 We chatted about this and that, from shoes to careers, to hobbies.
 She specifically asked me not to mention or even hint at what she had done in her career, but lets just say that it was interesting and successful.

 At one point in our discussion, Jennifer very casually mentioned that she had graduated from MIT.
 It didn’t really occur to me at the moment, but later on as I was considering the night, it struck me that a great deal of the TG’s I had met in my travels, had been very successful.
 Jennifer had graduated from MIT and her career had been highly successful and of a high profile.
 I have met popular musicians, airline pilots, several lawyers, PHDs, and university professors.
 In the midst of all of these successful and well educated people, along comes Kimberly the dessert rat.
 I couldn’t bare staying in school long enough to graduate and so had taken my GED and joined the Army at 17.
 The only college I have was in classes and on topics that had interested me.
 All of my technical education was through the US Army, and while that was quite a lot of high quality technical training, it was a long way from being a well rounded education.
 As silly as it sounds, sometimes I feel like “The Little Queen That Couldn’t”, or perhaps “The Little Queen That Didn’t”.
-Funny how those old insecurities still pop up every once in a while!Anyway, I had a very pleasant night speaking with Jennifer.
-An interesting person, with interesting stories to tell, and it made for an enjoyable night.
+Funny how those old insecurities still pop up every once in a while!

 When I got back to the hotel, I tried on a gown I am considering for the Southern Comfort Conference this year.
 This was my first chance to try it on while having hair and makeup, and I wanted to see what the whole package would look like.
 Even after seeing it, I’m still not sure it’s “the” gown.
 I am considering wearing the same gown I wore last year.
 That gown was awesome, and I felt gorgeous in it, but I’m just not sure about the social implications of wearing the same gown twice in a row.
 What do y’all think – new gown that is just “ehh” or same gown I wore last year that rocked?